danielgak/rust-exercises/NOTES.md

 - Compiling in release mode with the --release flag, Rust does not include checks for integer overflow that cause panics.
 Relying on integer overflow’s wrapping behavior is considered an error.

 ### Compound Types

 ```rust
 let tup = (500, 6.4, 1);
 let (x, y, z) = tup;
 let o = tup.1;
 println!("The value of y is: {y} and {o}");
 ```

 - Compound types can group multiple values into one type.
 Rust has two primitive compound types: tuples and arrays.
 Tuples and Arrays.
 - Tuples have a fixed length: once declared, they cannot grow or shrink in size.
 - You can destructurue a compound type
 - Access a tuple element directly by using a period `.`

 ```rust
 let: [i32; 5] a = [1, 2, 3, 4, 5];
 let b = [3; 5]; // [3, 3, 3, 3, 3]
 let second = a[1];
 ```

 - Arrays are useful when you want your data allocated on the stack rather than the heap
+- if the accesed index is greater than or equal to the length, Rust will panic

 ### Ranges